apache/parquet-site/content/en/docs/Contribution Guidelines/releasing.md

     [ANNOUNCE] Apache Parquet release <VERSION>

-    I'm please to announce the release of Parquet <VERSION>!
+    I'm pleased to announce the release of Parquet <VERSION>!

     Parquet is a general-purpose columnar file format for nested data.
 It uses space-efficient encodings and a compressed and splittable structure for